 - For all children to become fluent and effective readers to enable them to access the wider curriculum, develop a rich vocabulary and enjoy reading for pleasure and as a door to a lifelong love of learning;

-- To develop all children’s vocabulary through explicit teaching, creating a culture of intrigue around words, origins and applications;
+- To develop all children’s vocabulary through explicit teaching;

 - For all children to become fluent in and be able to manipulate number to support problem solving and reasoning, through a maths mastery approach.
 This extends into other areas of the curriculum such as science, design and technology, computing and geography;

 - To ensure all children understand how to keep themselves healthy, both physically and mentally, to support their long-term well-being.
 In doing so, we aim to develop pupils’ emotional vocabulary to support them in expressing their feelings;